 Credits to comply with NOx standards rose from $6 per pound in May to $35 in August and $45 in September.
+Generators that operated at higher levels throughout the summer have used up NOx credits and must buy more, at these high prices, in order to continue to operate.

 Lower caps in July and August reduced the ceiling for market prices while these fuel and environmental costs raised the "floor."
 As a result, prices traded over a narrow range.

 Finally, WPTF endorses Staff’s finding that, “Examination of bid patterns in the PX and ISO replacement reserve markets and a review of ISO out of market purchase activity does not suggest substantial or sustained attempts to manipulate prices in these markets.
-Supply curves bid into the PX show higher bids, on average, when the price caps are lower, However, the increases are not correlated with particular classes of bidders, suggesting that the pattern may reflect increased costs for most participants rather than a pattern of individual bidders or classes of bidders attempting to raise prices intentionally.”
+Supply curves bid into the PX show higher bids, on average, when the price caps are lower.
+However, the increases are not correlated with particular classes of bidders, suggesting that the pattern may reflect increased costs for most participants rather than a pattern of individual bidders or classes of bidders attempting to raise prices intentionally.”

+WPTF also notes that the Commission’s conclusions largely concur with those of the PX’s internal compliance unit, as expressed in its preliminary report on September 29, 2000 entitled “Price Movements in California Energy Markets: Analysis of May-July 2000 Price Activity.”
+These conclusions were further supported in an additional PX report, “Price Movements in California Power Exchange Markets,” which was filed with the Commission on November 1, 2000.

-However, There Were Other Factors Which Also Contributed Significantly to the Higher Prices Experienced in California.
+However, There Were Other Factors That Also Contributed Significantly to the Higher Prices Experienced in California.

 Public debate has focused either on the well-known factors highlighted above, or on unfounded and undocumented claims of collusion and price “gouging.”
 WPTF suggests that the California utilities, particularly those who have not completed the collection of their stranded costs, bear a significant responsibility for the high prices borne by their ratepayers.
 First, as noted above, their chronic underscheduling caused the ISO to purchase substantial quantities of energy in real time, driving up costs substantially.
 Second, as also noted in the November 1 Order, the utilities failed to utilize fully the forward contracting authority which had been granted them by the CPUC.
 The Commission notes, in fact, that, “In simplest terms, if California IOUs had the option to use forward markets last summer and had chosen to exercise those options to purchase most of their needs, the high spot market prices experienced this summer would have affected only a small portion of the wholesale power costs.”
 The Commission is too kind.
-In fact, both Edison and PG&E had authority to purchase forward which they did not fully utilize.
+In fact, both Pacific Gas & Electric Company (“PG&E”) and Southern California Edison Company (“Edison”) had authority to purchase forward which they did not fully utilize.
 [NOTE: Can someone provide statistics on this?]
+(I THINK RELIANT HAS THIS)

 Moreover, it is evident that the utilities simply gambled recklessly that prices in the summer of 2000 would behave much as they had during the previous two years.
-They essentially went naked long in the market based on this assumption, and both they, their customers and their shareholders have lived to rue the day those decisions were made.
+They essentially bet that spot prices would be lower than the forward prices that were available at the time.
+When they discovered that they had bet on a losing hand, their response was to deny their responsibility and allege that the game was somehow fixed – the ballots too confusing.
+(DOESN’T THIS SOUND LIKE WHAT’S HAPPENING IN FLORIDA?)
 It is critical to understand, moreover, that these decisions may well have been made deliberately, from an overall corporate risk management perspective.
 To understand this issue more fully, it is necessary to recall the pricing conditions that have existed during the first few years of electric restructuring.